Liadrinz/transformers-unilm/README.md

 ## Inference Performance

-Inference speeds up compared to official implementaion, but GPU usage also increases.
+Inference speeds up compared to official implementaion, but CUDA memory also increases.

 - Settings